 When I Don’t Recommend Dairy:

 Grass-fed, raw dairy may be one of the most nutrient dense foods on the planet.
 Even better is fermented raw, grass-fed dairy products as listed above.
-I really wish everyone could safely and effectively consume this superfood daily.
+I really wish everyone could safely and effectively consume grass-fed raw whole milk daily.

 Unfortunately, many individuals are unable to effectively tolerate any form of dairy.
 For these individuals, their immune system gets overstimulated when they consume dairy and they have immune dysregulation that results in mild-serious inflammatory conditions.
 If you know this is you, then try taking dairy out for 90 days and then add back just small amounts of fermented, raw dairy and see how you tolerate it.